 storm.My anxiety didn't disappear, but eventually the clouds parted and I once again had more good days than bad.
 I learned a lot about myself in that period.
 About my triggers, my limits, about how to ask for help.
 I also had a glimpse of how much you could love a child, but be capable of doing something so monstrous.

-It was that enlightenment that comes only from experience that allowed me to seek help so readily when those feelings of panic began to resurface somewhere between the sixth and seventh month of my pregnancy with Little Dude.
+It was learning from that experience that allowed me to seek help so readily when those feelings of panic began to resurface somewhere between the sixth and seventh month of my pregnancy with Little Dude.
 This time, I wasn't so quick to fight the idea of medication.
 I knew that the feelings, the tears, the panic, would be much more intense when I added a baby and hormones and severe sleep deprivation.
-I didn't want to think of what I could be capable of if I didn't at least try to get a handle of this giant sack of crazy I was admittedly becoming.
+I didn't want to think of what I could be capable of if I didn't at least try to get a handle on the fear.

-There have been a lot of things that have saved my life, and maybe the lives of those I love the most.
+There have been many things that have saved my life, and maybe the lives of those I love the most.
 I am so fortunate to have people who love me unconditionally and who don't judge me on my ugliest days.
-I keep expecting that when I admit the worst of my thoughts, these people will gasp in horror, declare me an unfit human for co-habitation with others and abandon me.
+I keep expecting that when I admit the worst of my thoughts, these people will gasp in horror, declare me an unfit parent/daughter/sister/friend and abandon me.
 But they don't.
 Maybe some of it had something to do with my experience as a naive 17-year old.
 I knew nothing of the love for one's own child, but I saw close-up, how mental illness can destroy even the most lovely, the most unsuspecting and unsuspected.

-It's that realization that keeps me from pointing a finger at Lisa Gibson.
+It's that realization that keeps me from jumping to any judgement about Lisa Gibson.
 I don't know her personal story and I firmly believe that she should be held accountable in whatever means are deemed best for her for whatever she may have done.
-But I do recognize how a loving wife and a devoted mother can suddenly change into a person she doesn't recognize, a change she has no control over.
+But I do see how a loving wife and a devoted mother can suddenly change into a person she doesn't recognize, a change she has no control over.
 I know firsthand that sick feeling that you just aren't doing a good enough job for these beautiful creatures you helped bring into the world.
-I know how soul-crushing it is to be trying so hard, doing everything in your power to make these little people happy and have them express nothing but frustration and anger back at you.
+I know how soul-crushing it is to be trying so hard and doing everything in your power to make these little people happy only to have them express nothing but frustration and anger back at you.
 I know what it feels like to be so helpless to make them happy and lack the power make it all okay for them, and to repeatedly feel like it's never enough, will never be enough.

-I pray that as family and friends and neighbours come forward and tell their stories about this family, that complete strangers will retract their pointer fingers.
+I pray that as family, friends and neighbours come forward and tell their stories about this family, that complete strangers will keep their unhelpful commentary to themselves.
 No, not everyone can imagine what it's like to feel this way.
 That's okay.
 I can't imagine how somebody would voluntarily spend money on a One Direction album.
 There are all kinds of people out there and we can't always relate to others and their experiences, or determine why they are the way they are.
 Or why they have such terrible taste in music.

 What I do hope is that other parents hear Lisa's story, read the details and wonder to themselves "Could I?
 Could someone I know?"
 Let me reiterate something: the mothers who commit